AndreLiar/Plateformprojob/README.md

 ### Recruiter Features:
 - **Authentication**: Sign up and log in as a Recruiter.
+- **Centralized Company Profile**: Manage a dedicated company profile with a name, logo, website, and description that automatically appears on all job postings.
 - **Dashboard**:
     - **Post New Jobs**: A form to create and publish job listings, with fields for title, platform (Salesforce, SAP, Oracle, HubSpot), technologies, modules, location, contract type, experience level, and description.
     - **My Job Postings**: View and manage jobs posted by the recruiter.